-Next step is creating an Elementary window with Win_Standard without a parent, which is the type used for all of our examples.
-Here we also set the title that will appear at the top of our window and then the autohide state for it.
+Next step is creating an Elementary window, where win calls a constructor and sets the type of the win to ELM_WIN_BASIC (Elm_Win_Type), which is the indicated type for most of our examples.
+Here we also set the title that will appear at the top of our window and then the autohide state for win.

-true, hidding the window, instead of destroying it.
+true, with the difference that it will hide the window, instead of destroying it.

-Now we construct the elm background and for this we use the JS method below, setting win as it's parent.
+Now we construct the elm background and for this we use the C++ method below, setting it's parent.

 To better understand, the function

-size_hint_weight_set for JS bindings originated from C bindings function evas_object_size_hint_weight_set, that is EFL Evas type function.
+size_hint_weight_set for C++ bindings originated from C bindings function evas_object_size_hint_weight_set, that is EFL Evas type function.
 With this function we set the hints for an object's weight.
 The parameters are:

 This is not a size enforcement in any way, it's just a hint that should be used whenever appropriate.
 This is a hint on how a container object should resize a given child within its area.

-Containers may adhere to the simpler logic of just expanding the child object's dimensions to fit its own or the complete one of taking each child's weight hint as real weights to how much of its size to allocate for them in each axis.
+Containers may adhere to the simpler logic of just expanding the child object's dimensions to fit its own (see the EVAS_HINT_EXPAND helper weight macro in the EFL Evas Documentation) or the complete one of taking each child's weight hint as real weights to how much of its size to allocate for them in each axis.
 A container is supposed to, after normalizing the weights of its children (with weight hints), distribute the space it has to layout them by those factors – most weighted children get larger in this process than the least ones.

 Now we add the background as a resize_object to win informing that when the size of the win changes so should the background's size.
 And finally we make it visible.